 You can use your cursor to hover over items to see their stats.
 Doing so brings up further functionality.
 You can use the [Alt] key to display item modifier explanations, the [Ctrl] key to compare the item with your currently equipped item of that type, and the [Alt] + [Ctrl] keys to display the items crafting & item roll information.

 There are 5 key attributes that each class can increase through passives and as affixes on most types of gear.
-4 of the 5 attributes have secondary effects that benefit some classes more than others and, in particular, the skills that you select for your build.
+All attributes have secondary effects that benefit some classes more than others and, in particular, the skills that you select for your build.

-You can hover over skills that have an attribute in their Ability Tag and hold the [Alt] key to see the benefit that that attribute provides to the skill.
+You can hover over skills that have an attribute in their Scaling Tags and hold the [Alt] key to see the benefit that that attribute provides to the skill.